Skip to main content

 Even with 80 sections running online, the GEDSB shows no sign of slowing.
 “We aim to build on our recent successes in the years ahead,” concludes Allison.
 “We will continue to seek input and feedback from students and teachers, provide flexible learning across the district, and collaborate with teachers to build supportive learning communities.”

-Teacher working on laptop in classroom
+Two students working on laptop

 View next